tkyaw9/solutionForOT/README.md

 so in a way that ensures that the online process goes smoothly and efficiently.

 However, in this case, since we know we'll be having about a million words in the dictionary, we'll just append to the list.
 So it'll take O(1) to just append to the list.
+However, when we call sorted on the list that FindWords return, it'll take O(nlogn) (n is the size of the list) for every word the user asks for, but we know that this will be limited by 10,000.

 In general, reading the file will take O(N) if N represents how many lines there are in the dictionary, and for each word, (if we choose the binary search approach)